+- numpy

+- json (for reading the dataset)

+- collections

-- numpy - matplotlib (for you plotting figures)
+- matplotlib (for you plotting figures)

 Note: You are not allowed to use other packages, such as tensorflow, pytorch, keras, scikit-learn, scipy, etc. to help you implement the algorithms you learned.
 If you have other package requests, please ask first before using them.